typeractivexyz/documentation/build-guides/corne-wireless/batteries.md

 ## Wrap Up

 You have your batteries, nice!nano, and nice!view installed!
 In the next guide, we'll go over the display cover.

+## International Customers

+Unfortunately, we cannot ship batteries internationally.
+Because of this, here's a list of helpful tips for sourcing your batteries:

+ - Pay attention to polarity!
+Battery polarity is not standardized.
+Compare the battery you're looking to purchase with the ones we sell to ensure you're getting the right polarity.
+ - Amazon and AliExpress are your best bets for purchasing the batteries you need from our experience.
+   - *If you find a better retailer in your country, let us know so we can list it here*
+ - If you want the battery to fit underneath the nice!nano, you can't go much larger than 301230.
+It can *maybe* fit a 401230, but it's a tight fit.
+   - Battery names are their dimensions.
+301230 is 3.0mm x 12mm x 30mm.
+ - If you don't want to deal with sourcing the JST connector, you can solder the battery directly to the B+ and B- pads on the nice!nano

+If you have any more questions, please feel free to ask on our [community Discord server](https://typeractive.xyz/discord).
+We're happy to help!